DocxDocxDocx/audiosort/README.md

 		Moves the file from [input] to [output]
 	-n or --nuke:
 		Removes the input directory after sorting it
+	-t or --overwrite or --thwomp:
+		If a file exist already then it's overwritten
 	-o or --output:
 		Needs a path !
 		Indicates the root directory of the audio library output